What is Equity in a Business?

 • Additional Paid-In Capital

-• The amount investors pay above the par value when purchasing shares
+• The amount investors pay above the par value of shares

 • Retained Earnings